AngeloRai/AngeloRai/README.md

 <hr>

 ### **I'm a full-stack web developer!**
+I also have an extensive background in translating and teaching English.
 I am an curious learner and have always valued people and relationships.
 The many years helping people grow professionally by teaching and coaching along with the translations about a wide range of subjects have certainly added to my general knowledge and soft skills.
 Technology, logic and solution finding have always been of great interest to me, which motivated me to start studying Java and Python on my own for about a year.